 Love shopping but hate the crowd and hassle of travelling?
 Just whip out your mobile phone and start browsing.
 When done skilfully, online shopping can help you to save time, effort and money.
-It is also very convenient for the home person.
-Sharing is caring, so read on for these 5 must-know online shopping hacks before your next purchase!
+This is especially important now that we stay home more often amid the coronavirus pandemic.
+Well, sharing is caring, so check out these 5 must-know online shopping hacks before your next purchase!

 1. Hold on for the best dates to shop online

 Did you know that Singapore is the only country in Southeast Asia that shops (online) more after working hours?
 We are a bunch of time-deprived serious workers here, and it’s no wonder how online retail therapy plays an important role in our lives.